 Contact Our Firm for a Free Consultation

 Gordon & Partners is ready to review your situation and discuss your potential legal options in a risk-free, no-obligation consultation.
-Our firm has helped recover millions in compensation for Florida residents over more than two decades.
+Our firm has helped recover millions in compensation for Florida residents since 1993.
 Read what some of our clients have to say about our services.

 There is nothing to pay up front to retain our services and nothing to pay unless we obtain compensation on your behalf.